hjoliver/cylc-7-8-sched-comp/README.md

 the task pool.
 The default `n=1` window shows all tasks out to 1 graph edge from the (`n=0`) task pool.

-How much of the workflow you see in the Cylc 8 GUI is just a choice.
+How much of the workflow you see around the active tasks is just a choice.

 -----------